Dahlan Djambek: Joining the PRRI

 Dahlan Djambek was involved in the Revolutionary Government of the Republic of Indonesia (PRRI), a rival government proclaimed by several figures in West Sumatra in 1958, due to dissatisfaction with the Old Order government led by President Sukarno.
 In the PRRI Cabinet, Dahlan served as Minister of Home Affairs and Minister of Posts and Telecommunications.
 At that time, he held the rank of Colonel and led the Banteng Division.

 After appeals were unsuccessful, the central government sent troops from Java, which ultimately succeeded in suppressing the PRRI movement.
 Dahlan Djambek and other PRRI figures then fought a guerrilla war in the forests of Central Sumatra.
-When he was about to surrender in 1961, Dahlan was shot and killed in the village of Lariang, Palupuh, Agam by OPR (Organisasi Perlawanan Rakyat) troops, a paramilitary force trained by the central government.
+When he was about to surrender in 1961, Dahlan was shot and killed in the village of Lariang, Palupuh, Agam by OPR (Organisasi Perlawanan Rakyat) troops, a paramilitary force affiliated to the Communist Party of Indonesia and trained by the central government.